aryamansen2k4/aryamansen-langgraph-mat496/README.md

 However, as we go from less control to more control, the reliability drops.
 This is where the motivation of using LangGraph comes as it allows us to use agents that maintain reliability.

+## Lesson 2: Simple Graph
+In this lesson, we built a simple graph, to introduce the core components of LangGraph.

+**Nodes**: Basically python functions.
+**Edges**: Simply used to connect the nodes.
+**Normal Edge**: The connection/edge with between two nodes.
+**Conditional Edges**: Used when we want to decide whether to go to one node or the other one.
+**States**: The object that we pass between the nodes and edges of our graph.

+In the notebook ```simplegraph.ipynb```, we built a graph with 4 simple nodes and one conditional edge which tells Mr. Gupta whether he won or lost the lottery.